-- (i) Misconduct that materially interferes with or materially prejudices the proper conduct of the business of the Company; - (ii) Commission of an act materially and demonstrably detrimental to the good will of the Company; - (iii) Commission of any act of dishonesty or breach of trust resulting or intending to result in material personal gain or enrichment of the participant at the expense of the Company; - (iv) Violation of any non-competition, non-solicitation, confidentiality or similar restrictive covenant under any employment-related agreement, plan, or policy with respect to which the participant is a party or is bound; or - (v) Conviction of, or plea of guilty or nolo contendere to, a misdemeanor involving an act of moral turpitude or a felony.
+- Misconduct that materially interferes with or materially prejudices the proper conduct of the business of the Company; - (ii) Commission of an act materially and demonstrably detrimental to the good will of the Company; - (iii) Commission of any act of dishonesty or breach of trust resulting or intending to result in material personal gain or enrichment of the participant at the expense of the Company; - (iv) Violation of any non-competition, non-solicitation, confidentiality or similar restrictive covenant under any employment-related agreement, plan, or policy with respect to which the participant is a party or is bound; or - (v) Conviction of, or plea of guilty or nolo contendere to, a misdemeanor involving an act of moral turpitude or a felony.

-"Good Reason Termination": a separation from service within 75 days immediately preceding or 18 months immediately following a Change in Control which is initiated by the participant, subject to certain notice requirements, on account of one or more of the following conditions occurring within that same time frame without the consent of the participant that is not substantially remedied by the Company:
+"Good Reason Termination": a separation from service which is initiated by the participant, subject to certain notice requirements, on account of one or more of the following conditions without the consent of the participant that is not substantially remedied by the Company:

-- (i) A material diminution in the participant's base compensation; - (ii) A material diminution in the participant's authority, duties, or responsibilities; - (iii) A material change in the geographic location at which the participant must perform the services; or - (iv)Any other action or interaction that constitutes a material breach by the Company of any written employment-related agreement between the participant and the Company.
+- (i) A material diminution in the participant's base compensation; - (ii) A material diminution in the participant's authority, duties, or responsibilities; - (iii) The Company's change by more than 50 miles in the primary geographic location at which the participant must perform the services; or - (iv)Any other action or interaction that constitutes a material breach by the Company of any written employment-related agreement between the participant and the Company.